simonsobs/sisock/docs/source/dataservers.rst

 example-sensors
 ---------------
-An example ``DataNodeServer`` for demonstrating the use of live data.
+An example ``Data Server`` for demonstrating the use of live data.
 The data is generated within the container through use of the lm-sensors program, which is already installed in the container.
 This returns the tempearture of your computer's CPU cores.